 Possibly, depending on how quickly you heal and the severity of your injury.
 If you don’t see any improvement after several months, or if you don’t notice significant improvement, your doctor might suggest repeating the treatment, just to further boost healthy tissue growth.
 They can let you know what to expect during your consultation and assessment appointment.

 They are injections after all, so you may feel a bit of stinging, but only for a few seconds.
-Most patients describe a temporary burning sensation, although it doesn’t last long.
-If you’re sensitive to pain or are getting the injections in a sensitive area, your practitioner can apply a topical numbing cream.
-This type of cream decreases some of the stinging sensation from the injection and minimizes your discomfort.
+A few patients describe a temporary injection site ache, although it doesn’t last long.
+If you’re sensitive to pain or are getting the injections in a sensitive area, your practitioner can apply a topical numbing spray.
+This type of spray decreases some of the stinging sensation from the injection and minimizes your discomfort.